zecure/blog.zecure.org/content/post/alarm.md

 TODO: image + link

 My server is running **Ubuntu 16.04**.
-It does not require much ressources, so any cheap VPS will do.
+It does not require many resources, so any cheap VPS will do.
 Keep in mind though that this server controls the alarm system, so pick a trustworthy hoster or host it yourself.
 You will need a (sub-) domain for TLS encryption.